MS in Environmental Health Data Analytics

 - Academic Transcripts or WES ICAP Evaluation (international applicants)

 - Statement of purpose and objectives

 - Statement of Purpose and Objectives

-Education: Bachelor’s degree attainment or work in progress.
+Bachelor’s degree attainment or work in progress.
 A bachelor’s degree must be conferred before beginning classes at SPH.
-Applicants should hold a degree in a field related to environmental health (i.e., a focused undergraduate program in biology, chemistry, physics, or engineering or a broader program in environmental sciences or public health) or must have completed substantial coursework in one of these fields.
+Applicants should hold a degree in a field related to environmental health (i.e., a focused undergraduate program in biology, chemistry, physics, public health), environmental science/studies, environmental policy, mathematics, or engineering.

 Statement of Purpose and Objectives

-- His/her desired particular area of study within the department
+- Desired area of study within the department

 - The anticipated value of environmental health training at BU to the candidate’s personal career plans

-- The relevance of his/her prior education and experience.
+- Relevance of prior education and experience to pursuing this degree.